drone/docs/content/server/quickstart.md

   Installation quickstart.
 ---

 This section of the documentation will help you install and configure Drone quickly.
-If you want to try Drone without installing you can try our playground <here>.
+There are 3 different paths you can take

+- Try out `Drone in the cloud`, using our servers to try out building and running plugins.
+- Try out `Local Developer Setup`, use docker compose to setup a build server on your system using github as your source control.
+- Try out `Server install`,

+# Overview

-Drone is made up of 2 components, the Drone _Server_ and a _Runners_.
+Super quick before you start: Drone is made up of 2 components, the Drone _Server_ and one or more _Runners_.
 The drone server hosts the UI and the DB along with scheduling builds.
 A runner is a standalone daemon that polls the server for pending pipelines to execute.

+# Drone in the cloud

+Pros
+- quick to get started

+Cons
+- not configurable

 # Local Developer Setup